Mayurifag/ideal-browser-configuration/README.md

 - [ ] Suggest restore session solution (not by default, but via button if needed)
 - [x] Any way to make addons.mozilla.org dark? — done via chrome folder
 - [x] ~~Fix dark theme input boxes instruction. maybe extension or smth.
 Check if its needed actually somehow.
 Seems not.~~
-- [ ] Make extensions collections list on addons.mozilla.org to install all of them via single install button
+- [x] Make extensions collections list on addons.mozilla.org ~~to install all of them via single install button~~ (yea you cant do it right now..)
 - [x] Move personal ublock list / ~~dollchan spells~~ into this repository + archive previous
   - [x] Move ublock list
   - [x] ~~Move dollchan spells (do i really need it to be shared?)~~